KatrienColson/GNK-Easley-1.17/1.main-course/2.markup/2.css/1.about-me/README.md

 #### Step 2:
 Add a background image to the `<header>` and make sure the header's height is the same size as your *view height*.
+The background image should cover the whole header. (no repeat)

 #### Step 3:
 Make the image darker, so that it fits with the text.